Tdarr_Plugin_bsh1_Boosh_FFMPEG_QSV_HEVC

 ==DESCRIPTION==

 \nSpecify a maximum average video bitrate.
-When encoding we take the current video bitrate and halve it
+When encoding default behaviour is to halve the current video

-to get an average target.
+bitrate to get an average target.
 This option sets a upper limit to that average

 (i.e if you have a video bitrate of 10000, half is 5000, if your maximum desired average bitrate is 4000